interacto/interacto.github.io/v2/src/docs/how-to-start.md

 index: 2
 ---

+## Training

+The best way to learn is to exercise.
+You can clone this Github repository (https://github.com/interacto/interacto-training) that contains exercises to learn Interacto while developing an Angular app (Angular skills required)

 ## Main concepts

 Interacto aims to make the job of UI developers easier by defining a novel input event processing model, namely the **user interaction processing model**.